 General surgery covers a wide range of scenarios and procedures and each procedure comes with its own risks and possible side effects.
 Some of these procedures, while simple on paper, can be quite complicated.
 A whole new set of problems can be suffered by the patient if the surgery is incorrectly performed.

 General surgery medical negligence refers to the following scenarios:

 - Failure to interpret x-rays, scans, MRIs correctly

 - Carrying out unnecessary surgery following a misdiagnosis

 - Failure to gain the patient’s consent to carry out the surgery (with the exception of emergency surgery)

-- Patient is misinformed of risks associated with the procedure
+- Misinformed risks associated with the procedure given to the patient

 - Damage to internal organs